otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 DATABASE_URL="<Render PostgreSQL external database URL>"
 ```

-Why is this important?
-You can share the `.env.example` file with your team members if you are working in a team.
-They can create their own `.env` file based on the `.env.example` file.
+You can share the `.env.example` file with your team members.
+They can create their own `.env` file from the `.env.example` file.
 It will ensure that everyone is using the same environment variables.
 Also, security is important.
 You do not want to commit sensitive information to **Git**.
 For example, your database URL contains your database username and password.

+---

-# Formative Assessment Submission
+### Submission

 Create a new pull request and assign **grayson-orr** to review your practical submission.
 Please do not merge your own pull request.